M-o-a-T/moat/doc/hacking.rst

 The other end of the resistor goes to one of the Pills' 3.3 outputs.

 RX1 to RX3 are the serial adapters' Rx pins.
 Likewise for Tx.
-Don't set the adapters to 5V; the Pill is supposed to be able to take it but better not to count on it.
-Also, it's best to connect the serial adapters to the same Pi you power the pills from.
+Don't set the adapters to 5V; the Pills are supposed to be able to take it, but it's better not to require them to.
+Also, connect the serial adapters to the same Pi you power the pills from.

 ====  == === === ===
 GPIO  Pi   A   B   C